Skip to Content

 To make this dairy free, use Nutiva Shortening in place of the butter.
 While I haven’t tried it myself, you can also try subbing with refined coconut oil or a vegan butter of your choice.

-Miyoko’s European Style Cultured Vegan Butter is my go-to for dairy free butter.
+Miyoko’s European Style Cultured Vegan Butter is my go-to for dairy free butter, without a doubt!

 Other Gluten Free Apple Recipes to Try